ioreka/uncommonplace/Individuals.md

+“Computer programming is an art, because it applies accumulated knowledge to the world, because it requires skill and ingenuity, and especially because it produces objects of beauty.
+Programmers who subconsciously view themselves as artists will enjoy what they do, and will do it better.” — Donald Knuth

 The seven faced god has cheated me.
 My noble sire he made of purest gold, and gold he made my siblings, boy and girl.
 But I am formed of darker stuff, of bones and blood and clay, twisted into this rude shape you see before you - Tyrion Lannister

 "To know how to write well is to know how to think well" - Blaise Pascal